-- 1. Can the relatives of owners have increased payroll? - 2.
-Does the health insurance and retirement contributions for the owner qualify? - 3.
-When does the APCP start for a business that is closed and not actively running any payroll when the PPP is received? - 4.
-Why do some items say paid while others say paid or incurred? - Clarity for Sch C business does the owner need to take a distribution of cash to be paid the payroll costs? (conflicting guidance on this) - 6.
+- 1. Confirming all the limits now 24/52 \$100k = \$46,153? - 2.
+When can you submit the loan forgiveness application? - 3.
+Can the relatives of owners have increased payroll? - 4.
+Does the health insurance and retirement contributions for the owner qualify? - Clarity for Sch C business does the owner need to take a distribution of cash to be paid the payroll costs? (conflicting guidance on this) - 6.
 Clarity for Sch C business in terms of health insurance and retirement plan contributions. - 7.
-What does transportation cost really mean? - 8.
 What if Sch C applied with their 2018 Sch C, issue with the consistency certification?

-- Congress is working on new bills - HEROES Act went through the House, it'll be torn up in the Senate, unknown which parts of the 1,800 pages will stick around - Congress looking to give business a tax deduction for the costs incurred and then forgiven - Congress looking for ways to ease burden on small business for PPP forgiveness, unknown what that might look like or when it might pass - Congress looking for flexibility or extension of 8 weeks, especially for a business that was closed by local order
+- Companies can still apply for a PPP loan through June 30th or until the funds run out - Congress is still working on new bills - HEROES Act went through the House, it'll be torn up in the Senate, unknown which parts of the 1,800 pages will stick around, but probably not much.
+They were talking about the next big bill passing in July/August timeframe. - Congress looking to give business a tax deduction for the costs incurred and then forgiven, this is expected to pass later in the year, it should be ok to plan on getting that tax deduction